MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-operator-configuration-portal-guide.md

 For a given COSA profile, you can specify multiple targets (different *MCC, MNC* pair; different IMSI or ICCID range), and a list of APNs to try to connect to (5G APNs, Internet APN, IMS APN, and so on).

 For logo and branding, you can only specify one per COSA entry.
-If you need to add a second logo or branding, you’ll need to create a new COSA entry with a different target.
-For instance, if you’d like a specific range of ICCIDs to have a different logo and branding, please create a second COSA profile specifying the new target and updated logo and branding.
-Don’t forget to fill out the connection settings as well, even if the same APN is used.
+If you need to add a second logo or branding, you'll need to create a new COSA entry with a different target.
+For instance, if you'd like a specific range of ICCIDs to have a different logo and branding, please create a second COSA profile specifying the new target and updated logo and branding.
+Don't forget to fill out the connection settings as well, even if the same APN is used.

 ## Creating a new draft

 The MO Config Portal uses drafts to handle changes to COSA.
-After logging into the MOCP, you’ll find yourself on the draft management page.
+After logging into the MOCP, you'll find yourself on the draft management page.
 Here, you can create a new draft to start reviewing and modifying  COSA settings.

 1. Sign into the [Microsoft mobile operator configuration portal](https://aka.ms/moconfig).
-2. Select **New draft**.
+1. Select **New draft**.
-3. Fill out the fields labeled **Title**, **Description**, and **Background**.
+1. Fill out the fields labeled **Title**, **Description**, and **Background**.
 To the best of your knowledge at this time.
 You'll have an opportunity to update these fields again before submitting.

 ## Modifying a draft

 Once a draft has been created, you can start editing.
-Select the draft you’d like to modify.
+Select the draft you'd like to modify.
 On the right side of the page, the draft metadata is populated.
 Here, you can modify the drafts **Description** and **Background** fields.
-When you’re ready to make changes to COSA, select **Open draft** .
+When you're ready to make changes to COSA, select **Open draft** .
 This brings you to the COSA editing page.

 On the left side of the COSA editing page is the COSA profile menu.
 This menu should list the COSA profiles tied to your MO.
 You can also create a new profile by selecting **New profile.** If you believe you should see a profile not currently listed, please reach out to [MOPortalSupport@microsoft.com](mailto:MOPortalSupport@microsoft.com).

 Selecting a profile from the left menu opens that profile for editing.
 The menu on the left shows the different types of settings available to be edited.

-To change the name of the profile, you can select the three dots to the right of the profile’s name.
+To change the name of the profile, you can select the three dots to the right of the profile's name.

 Remember to select **Save draft** periodically to save your changes.
 From this page, you can also Create a test package, to test your changes.
-When you’re ready to submit, you can submit your changes.
+When you're ready to submit, you can submit your changes.

 ## Add a new target